Apr 14, 2026

 Also Read: INI-CET vs. USMLE Step 1: A Comparison of Conceptual Depth for NEET PG 2026

-The four-section format that started in the January 2024 session changed the exam a lot.
-Each section has 50 questions from subjects, and you have exactly 45 minutes for each section.
-You cannot go back to a section.
+The exam was significantly modified by the 4-part format that began in the January 2024 session.
+Each section has 50 questions, and you will have 45 minutes per section.
+It is not possible to revisit a part.

 This means that: